CSCI-4830-002-2014/challenge-week-7/README.md

 ### 5b Do you have any thoughts on why these events are missing geographic information?
 (5 points)

-These events seem to be missing geographic data because
+These events seem to be missing geographic data becasue of errors in the input system.
+With as much analysis as the GDELT project is doing, there is bound to be some mistakes occassionally with the parser or inputting into the database.

 ## Challenges

 ### 1 (20 points)
-We can check to see if the climate change march had any impact by seeing if there is an uptick in the number of climate change related events before and after the marches.
-This is indicitive of an increase in awareness.
+We can check to see if the climate change march had any impact by seeing if there is an uptick in the number of environmentals related events and by analyzing the general tone of the articles before and after the marches.
+This is indicitive of an increase in positive awareness.
 We can also check to see if there is a rise in climate change related events in other countries besides the US in the aftermath of the marches.

 ### 2 (20 points)